marcoverpas/-Economics-of-Digital-Transformation-module-L-Aquila-University-2025/README.md

 ## Overview

-This part of the [module of Economics of digital transormation](https://univaq.coursecatalogue.cineca.it/insegnamenti/2024/36940/2022/1/10391?coorte=2024&schemaid=11339) explores the intersection of monetary economics and digital transformation, covering foundational monetary theory, the rise of cryptocurrencies, and dynamic modelling of monetary economies of production (in an `R` environment).
+This part of the [module of Economics of Digital Transormation](https://univaq.coursecatalogue.cineca.it/insegnamenti/2024/36940/2022/1/10391?coorte=2024&schemaid=11339) explores the intersection of monetary economics and digital transformation, covering foundational monetary theory, the rise of cryptocurrencies, and dynamic modelling of monetary economies of production (in an `R` environment).

 ## Tentative Syllabus